thingsboard/thingsboard.github.io/docs/devices-library/iot-gateway-cell-1024.md

 ---
-layout: devices-library-article
+layout: docwithnav
-title: How to connect IoT Gateway Cell 1024 to ThingsBoard?
+title: "How to connect IoT Gateway Cell 1024 to ThingsBoard?"
-category: Other devices
-chip: ARM Cortex-A53
-connectivity: Ethernet, WIFI, Bluetooth, SIGFOX, 4G, 5G
-vendor: EXXN
-deviceImageFileName: iot-gateway-cell-1024.jpg
+redirect_to: "/devices-library/ce/iot-gateway-cell-1024/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html %}
-{% include /docs/devices-library/guides/iot-gateway-cell-1024.md %}